nest/nestml/doc/nestml_language.rst

      # [...]
    end

-This documentation block is rendered as HTML on the [NESTML Models Library](https://nestml.readthedocs.io/en/latest/models_library/index.html).
+This documentation block is rendered as HTML on the `NESTML Models Library <https://nestml.readthedocs.io/en/latest/models_library/index.html>`_.

 Comments in the model